spectral-compute/scale-docs/docs/examples/ptx.md

 This example demonstrates SCALE's support for inline PTX.
 Lots of real-world CUDA code uses inline PTX asm blocks, which are inherently NVIDIA-only.
-No need to rewrote those when using SCALE: the compiler just digests them and spits out AMD machine code!
+No need to rewrite those when using SCALE: the compiler just digests them and spits out AMD machine code!

 This example uses C++ templates to access the functionality of the PTX